awwx/meteor-fix-coffeescript-error-reporting/README.md

+# Obsolete

+This package is obsolete: Meteor's coffeescript package now has the fix included.

-# Fix CoffeeScript error reporting
+## Fix CoffeeScript error reporting

 This fix is now in Meteor's "devel" branch.